Margaret Skinnider: Personal life

 Mary McAuliffe, a historian who has written a biography of Skinnider after researching her life, believes Skinnider was a lesbian.
 Her partner was Nora O’Keeffe whom she met in 1917 while in New York as the two of them had been sent by Eamon De Valera to collect funds for the nationalist cause.
 By 1919 the two were living together as a couple, remaining together living in Dublin until O’Keeffe's death in 1962.
 Skinnider was amongst a number of lesbian women who participated in Easter 1916, as she would have fought alongside Kathleen Lynn, Madeleine ffrench-Mullen, Julia Grenan and Elizabeth O'Farrell.
+These women were featured, along with Eva Gore-Booth and others, in a 2023 TG4 documentary about "the radical queer women at the very heart of the Irish Revolution": Croíthe Radacacha (Radical Hearts).

 She spent her last years in Glenageary, County Dublin.
 She died on 10 October 1971 and was buried next to Markievicz in Glasnevin Cemetery, Dublin.
 Skinnider was only the third woman to have been buried in the "Republican plot" area of Glasnevin, Markievicz being the first and James Connolly's wife Lillie being the second.